 Enter the latest technology for use in the embryology laboratory: embryo imaging systems.
-Currently there are three different systems in use that utilize a video system to capture frequent images of the developing embryos without ‘disturbing’ them.
+Currently, there are three different systems in use that utilize a video system to capture frequent images of the developing embryos without ‘disturbing’ them.
 These images are stored and can be reviewed to select embryos for transfer.
 Only one of the three systems gives a “transfer” or “don’t transfer” result based on a propriety scientific algorithm.
-The other two rely on clinic based algorithms to determine transfer status of embryos.
+The other two rely on clinic-based algorithms to determine the transfer status of embryos.

 Each system has live births from embryos cultured using the imaging systems, although these pregnancies fall under the auspices of “clinical trial” or experimental data.
 Recently, one system announced the first birth from use of the system.
 This birth resulted from clinical not experimental use of the system.
 A number of births are expected this month from clinical use of imaging systems.